 The following sections describe the existing condition of the offset site and summarises the assessment of its suitability against the Commonwealth offset policy requirements.

 3.1 Site Descriptions

-The offsets are located on the Yallourn site and fall within the YMCMP.
-These areas include a combination of Crown Land and private land parcels and are summarised in Table 4.
+The offsets are located on the Yallourn site and include a combination of Crown Land and private land parcels, which are summarised in Table 4.